AlfredoJSpera/JavaPocketBaseConnector/README.md

 ---
 ## Usage
-***TODO: Add jar instructions***
+Download the jar and insert it in your project as a library.

-After downloading both the jar and [pocketbase.exe](https://github.com/pocketbase/pocketbase/releases), start the server with `pocketbase.exe serve` and then you can use the connector in your Java project.
+Download [pocketbase.exe](https://github.com/pocketbase/pocketbase/releases) and start the server with `pocketbase.exe serve`.

 ### List/Search
 Fetch a paginated records list.
 ```java